-Boston Red Sox Fantasy Baseball Closer Information and Depth Chart
+Boston Red Sox Fantasy Baseball Daily Bullpen Updates and Closer Depth Chart

 April 17, 2014

 Boston Red Sox – After Wednesday’s extra-inning slog against the White Sox, today’s expected return of Koji Uehara should be huge for Boston.
 Burke Badenhop was the last man standing to pick up the save in the 14th.
 No hierarchy change.

 April 13, 2014

 Boston Red Sox - Koji Uehara was unavailable yesterday but could attempt long toss today before the Red Sox decide if he needs to go back to Boston for further tests.
 Edward Mujica will be the closer while Uehara is out.
 No hierarchy change.